 I’m interested in running the skills workshops and lectures that you offer.
 Where do I sign up?

 We run skills workshops and lectures as part of our academic programme.
 Generally, we hire experienced trainers and keynote speakers to deliver these, If you have lecturing or training experience then please do contact the academic team at email@example.com

 No, we are unable to do this for seasonal staff.
 You will need to hold the right to work in the UK in order to work for us.

 I have a DBS already.
 Can I transfer it, or do I need a new one?

 If you are subscribed to the update service, you may be able to transfer it.
-If not then we will need to complete a new check for you.
+Please note that we are only able to accept Enhance DBSs that were issued within the last three years.
+If you don’t have one, then we will need to complete a new check for you.
 We cover the cost of all DBS checks, and if you subscribe to the update service you can take the DBS with you to other jobs.

 I completed safeguarding training for my previous job.
 Do I still need to attend yours?

 If this is your first year with us, then attendance at safeguarding training is mandatory.
 We offer a face-to-face training that is tailored to the specific needs and circumstances of our students, circumstances that regular safeguarding training does not necessarily cover.
 We aim to give our tutors the tools they need to deal with any issues in a professional and responsible manner.

 I’m only interested in teaching 18-24 year olds, do I still need to attend safeguarding training?